Bill Mazeroski: Formative years

-Born in Wheeling, West Virginia of Polish descent, Mazeroski was the son of Mayme and Louis Mazeroski, who resided in Witch Hazel, Ohio, approximately 70 miles west of Pittsburgh.
+Mazeroski was born in Wheeling, West Virginia, to a Polish-American family.
+His parents were Mayme and Louis Mazeroski who resided in nearby Witch Hazel, Ohio.
 Louis had been a highly regarded baseball prospect himself—he once had a tryout with the Cleveland Indians—but a severed foot suffered in a coal mine accident ruined his dream as well as his livelihood.
 Along with his parents and sister Mary, Mazeroski grew up in a small one-room house that was devoid of electricity and indoor plumbing.
 He often went by the name of Catfish because of a penchant for fishing, not because of any real passion for the sport but to put food on the table.

 Louis became prone to alcohol, but he wasn't about to let his son follow a similar path to the coal mines.
 The two played catch and talked ball regularly.
 Their favorite drill was played with a tennis ball, which Louis threw against a brick wall and his son fielded with a glove that had been purchased with money earned from digging an outhouse, as family legend had it.
 The exercise was designed to sharpen hand-eye coordination and ability to quickly adjust to bad bounces, areas in which young Bill excelled as early as elementary school.

-Mazeroski was a fan of the Indians as a child.
-He counted Lou Boudreau, Bob Feller, Ken Keltner and Joe Gordon as his heroes.
+As a child, Mazeroski was a fan of the Cleveland Indians and counted Lou Boudreau, Bob Feller, Ken Keltner and Joe Gordon as his heroes.

 Mazeroski attended Warren Consolidated High School in Tiltonsville, Ohio, where he was a multi-sports star, most notably in baseball and basketball.
 He was a four-year starter with the varsity baseball team, normally as a shortstop or pitcher.
-In his senior year, he was named to the All-Ohio State basketball.
+In his senior year, he was named Class A 2nd team All-Ohio in basketball.

 Mazeroski turned down college scholarship offers from Duquesne, Ohio State and West Virginia to pursue a professional baseball career.
-In 1954, after several major league teams had courted the infielder, the Indians, Boston Red Sox, Chicago White Sox and Philadelphia Phillies among them, the 17-year-old finally chose the Pirates, largely because they agreed to accelerate his start in Class A ball unlike the others.
-Originally a shortstop, Mazeroski was moved to second base after one season in the minors and made his first big league appearance on July 7, 1956, against the New York Giants at the Polo Grounds in New York.
-His first hit was a single off Johnny Antonelli in his first at bat.
+In 1954, after several major league teams had courted the infielder, the Indians, Boston Red Sox, Chicago White Sox and Philadelphia Phillies among them, the 17-year-old finally chose the Pirates, largely because they agreed to accelerate his start in Class-A ball unlike the others.